 SDRP Journal of Nanotechnology & Material Science(SDRP-JNMS)

-Healing through Biomaterials: from implant design to tissue restorationSubmit Manuscript no this topic Topic Articles: 0
+Healing through Biomaterials: from implant design to tissue restorationSubmit Manuscript on this topic

 Biomaterials for tissue healing have been a promising challenge in the past twenty years.
 During this time frame, many efforts for developing new devices to support different clinical practices failed to complete the translation from “the bench to bedside”.
 One of the main reasons why the biomaterials field did not abide by the past exciting promises is due to the lacking of a complete investigation of the physiological and molecular mechanisms involved in the biomaterials/tissue cross-talk.
 This reason should not be considered an oversight but rather a new prospective to face the biomaterial development in order to accelerate the process of clinical translation.